flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Set up a GitHub client for OAuth

-Kachery uses OAuth to allow users to log in using GitHub to manage kachery zones, kachery clients, and other kachery resources.
+OAuth is an open standard for authorization that enables users to securely access resources without sharing passwords.
+Kachery uses OAuth to allow users to log in using GitHub to manage clients, zones, and other resources.

 * Log in to GitHub go to [user settings](https://github.com/settings/profile)
 * Scroll down and click on "Developer Settings" on the left panel